GoogleChrome/web.dev/src/site/content/en/blog/codelab-building-a-sidenav-component/index.md

 ## Conclusion

 That's a wrap up for the needs I had with the component.
-Feel free to build upon it, drive it with data, and in general make it yours!
+Feel free to build upon it, drive it with JavaScript state instead of the URL, and in general make it yours!
 There's always more to add or more use cases to cover.

 Open up `css/brandnav.css` to check out the non-layout related styles that I applied to